rickbarretto-edu/vitae/GUIDE.md

 name = "vitae"                  # Database's name, your admin should use "vitae", preferably
 ```

-Once this is setup, you don't need to change this anymore.
+Once this is setup, you do **not** need to change this settings anymore.

 ## Launching the Application

 As any other desktop application, just double-click on `vitae.exe`, and then, it's working.
-This may take 5s to 7s to open.
+This may take 5s to 7s to be fully loaded.

 ## Features